cube-js/cube/guides/real-time-dashboard/content/5_deployment.md

 $ git push heroku master
 ```

 That’s it!
-You can run `heroku open` command to open your dashboard.
+You can run the `heroku open` command to open your dashboard.

 Congratulations on completing this guide! 🎉